Dinamiko/dk-pdf/readme.txt

 = Features =

 * Add PDF button in posts (including custom post types) and pages.
-* Configure PDF header and footer, add custom logo, add custom CSS and more.
+* Configure PDF header and footer, add custom logo, custom CSS and more.
 * Template customizations, copy plugin templates in your theme for PDF customizations.
 * [dkpdf-remove] shortcode for removing pieces of content.
 * [dkpdf-pagebreak] shortcode for adding page breaks.